songyingho/metacritic_games_statistics/README.md

-This mod 3 project aims to hone skills in Pandas, EDA, SQL, web-scraping and MongoDB, followed by statistical concepts and skills such as independent t-test, dependent t-test, ANOVA etc in order to test three hypotheses.
+This mod 3 project aims to hone skills in Pandas, EDA, SQL, web-scraping and MongoDB, followed by statistical concepts and skills such as independent t-test, dependent t-test, ANOVA etc in order to test three hypothesis.

-With Hypotheses tests, we could find out new meaningful answers for the test (Alternative Hypothesis) or we would back up old traditional findings (Null Hypothesis).
+With Hypothesis tests, we could find out meaningful answers for the test (Alternative Hypothesis) or we would back up old traditional findings (Null Hypothesis).
 These analytical insights will be shared to company/stakeholder and they could use it to maximize their assets and minimize their costs.

-Task 1 [Web-Scarping]
+Task 1 [Web-Scraping]

 We found an interesting dataset (in csv format) from Kaggle website.
 The dataset contains non-categorical columns and good number of games (20,381), so we can use number of different statistical tests in order to do Hypotheses testing.

-Task 2 [Data-Cleaning]
+Task 2 [Data-Cleaning & Feature Engineering]

 With the given dataset, we used Pandas for data cleaning.
 Example 1): Since 97% of a column called “attribute” are non-values, we decided to delete that column.